perspectivesonatheme/patterns/Core/Framing.md

 The selection of an appropriate model {interpretation} such that it accurately represents the subject while minimizing the model's complexity.

 The first step in efficiently solving a problem {answering a question} is framing the problem in a way most likely to result in an effective solution.
-If all available solutions are bad, it's possible that the problem is poorly framed.
+If all available options are bad, it's possible that the problem is poorly framed.
 Sometimes a dilemma is not resolved by picking one of the alternatives, but by "backing out of" the dilemma by reevaluating the assumptions that created it.

 Perspective
 Frame of reference

 "If I had an hour to solve a problem I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions."
-(Einstein)
+(Einstein, reportedly)

 Physical analogy: a bunch of objects connected by strings and all jumbled up; attempt to untangle and pick up objects so that, when hanging, they fall in a nice, neat structure. {Need concrete example}